manimejia/manimejia.github.io/projects/INFR/UA-Portfolio.md

   - |
     I dove head on into javascript development using AngularJS.
-    It was my first of many adventures with this thick-client framework, yet so far from a beginner’s lesson.
-With deep understanding of the application’s growing UI requirements, I was able to re-architect the entire front end to deliver a more polished and scalable solution in less time than other estimates.
+    It was my first of many adventures with this thick-client framework, yet so far from a beginners lesson.
+With deep understanding of the application growing UI requirements, I was able to re-architect the entire front end to deliver a more polished and scalable solution in less time than other estimates.
 ---

+I was responsible for refining the user experiences, developing UI widgets, re-architecting the client side code base, and streamlining the REST APIs.